Github Copilot Enterprise

 **Important**

-The Agent Proxy must already be connected to the target model backend before you configure it in GitHub.
+The Agent Gateway must already be connected to the target model backend before you configure it in GitHub.
 Misconfiguration will cause Copilot requests to fail.

 {% endhint %}